compmaster/cycling-madness/docs/Stages.md

 1. Create basic Java 8 application with Spring and Maven.
 2. Create controllers, services, DAO and DTO classes.
 3. Modify Angular services to load data from server.

-# Stage 4.
-Database

-## Goals

-1. Basic database structure for application.
-2. Store cyclists and teams in database.

-## Steps

-1. Create a new H2 database.
+4. Create a new H2 database and write DDL script.
-2. Write SQL script to create cyclists and teams table.
-3. Modify DAO to load cyclists and teams from database.
+5. Use Spring ORM to load cyclists and teams from database.

 # Stage 5.
 Training plan

-TODO: The most important part that needs to be discussed.

 # Further plans